Through-silicon via: History

 The term "through-silicon via" (TSV) was coined by Tru-Si Technologies researchers Sergey Savastiouk, O. Siniaguine, and E. Korczynski, who proposed a TSV method for a 3D wafer-level packaging (WLP) solution in 2000.
-Savastiouk later became the co-founder and CEO of ALLVIA Inc. From the beginning, his vision of the business plan was to create a through silicon interconnect since these would offer significant performance improvements over wire bonds.
-Savastiouk published two articles on the topic in Solid State Technology, first in January 2000 and again in 2010.
-The first article “Moore’s Law – The Z Dimension” was published in Solid State Technology magazine in January 2000.
-This article outlined the roadmap of the TSV development as a transition from 2D chip stacking to wafer level stacking in the future.
-In one of the sections titled Through Silicon Vias, Dr. Sergey Savastiouk wrote, “Investment in technologies that provide both wafer-level vertical miniaturization (wafer thinning) and preparation for vertical integration (through silicon vias) makes good sense.”
-He continued, “By removing the arbitrary 2D conceptual barrier associated with Moore’s Law, we can open up a new dimension in ease of design, test, and manufacturing of IC packages.
-When we need it the most – for portable computing, memory cards, smart cards, cellular phones, and other uses – we can follow Moore’s Law into the Z dimension.”
-This was the first time the term "through-silicon via" was used in a technical publication.

 CMOS image sensors utilising TSV were commercialized by companies including Toshiba, Aptina and STMicroelectronics during 2007–2008, with Toshiba naming their technology "Through Chip Via" (TCV).
-3D-stacked random-access memory (RAM) was commercialized by Elpida Memory, which developed the first 8 GB DRAM chip (stacked with four DDR3 SDRAM dies) in September 2009, and released it in June 2011.
+3D-stacked random-access memory (RAM) was commercialized by Elpida Memory, which developed the first 8 GB DRAM module (stacked with four DDR3 SDRAM dies) in September 2009, and released it in June 2011.
 TSMC announced plans for 3D IC production with TSV technology in January 2010.
-In 2011, SK Hynix introduced 16 GB DDR3 SDRAM (40 nm class) using TSV technology, Samsung Electronics introduced 3D-stacked 32 GB DDR3 (30 nm class) based on TSV in September, and then Samsung and Micron Technology announced TSV-based Hybrid Memory Cube (HMC) technology in October.
-SK Hynix manufactured the first High Bandwidth Memory (HBM) chip, based on TSV technology, in 2013.
+In 2011, SK Hynix introduced 16 GB DDR3 SDRAM (40 nm class) using TSV technology, Samsung introduced 3D-stacked 32 GB DDR3 (30 nm class) based on TSV in September, and then Samsung and Micron Technology announced TSV-based Hybrid Memory Cube (HMC) technology in October.
+In 2013, SK Hynix manufactured the first High Bandwidth Memory (HBM) module based on TSV technology.
+The via middle technology was developed by IMEC under the vision of Eric Beyne.
+The via middle provided the best trade off in terms of cost and interconnect density.
+The work was supported by Qualcomm, and then later Nvidia, Xilinx and Altera, who were looking for ways to beat Intel at its game - increasing on-die memory, but then by stacking, rather than scaling.